 For MEPS Panel 21 and earlier panels, some of the oversampling was achieved through its linkage to the NHIS, where areas with relatively high concentrations of Hispanics, Blacks, and Asians were oversampled.
-For Panels 22 and 23 the oversampling of minorities was achieved strictly through the oversampling of NHIS household level respondents with minority members.
-The sample for these panels will also reflect to some degree the oversampling of smaller states and some localized areas for the 2016 and 2017 NHIS.
+For Panels 23 and 24 the oversampling of minorities was achieved strictly through the oversampling of NHIS household level respondents with minority members.
+The sample for these panels will also reflect to some degree the oversampling of smaller states for the NHIS.

 The oversampling approach for MEPS differed somewhat between panels.
-For the MEPS sampling component for Panel 22, five domains were established in a hierarchical sequence for sampling NHIS respondent household: the first domain contained households with Asians; the second domain contained households with Hispanics not assigned to the first domain; the third domain contained households with Black members not assigned to domains one and two; the fourth domain contained those remaining households ("Other" households) characterized as "complete" for the NHIS; and the fifth domain contained all remaining "Other" households, those characterized as "partial complete" for the NHIS.
+For the MEPS sampling component for Panel 24, five domains were established in a hierarchical sequence for sampling NHIS respondent household: the first domain contained households with Asians; the second domain contained households with Hispanics not assigned to the first domain; the third domain contained households with Black members not assigned to domains one and two; the fourth domain contained those remaining households ("Other" households) characterized as "complete" for the NHIS; and the fifth domain contained all remaining "Other" households, those characterized as "partial complete" for the NHIS.
 For MEPS Panel 23 the Veterans domain was inserted between the "Black" domain and the "Other, complete" domain in the hierarchical sampling sequence, resulting in six sample domains for Panel 23.

-In terms of sampling rates, for Panel 22 all households in the Asian, Hispanic, and Black domains were sampled with certainty.
-The sampling rate was about 77 percent for the "Other complete" domain, and about 49 percent for the "Other partial complete" domain.
-For Panel 23 the corresponding sampling rates for all the domains except those characterized as "Other" were 1 (i.e., all households assigned to those domains were included in MEPS).
-The "Other, complete" domain was sampled at a rate of about 69 percent while the "Other, partial complete" domain was sampled at a rate of about 43 percent.
+In terms of sampling rates, for Panel 23 all households in the Asian, Hispanic, and Black domains were sampled with certainty as were households with Veterans.
+The sampling rate was about 69 percent for the "Other complete" domain, and about 43 percent for the "Other partial complete" domain.

+For Panel 24 again households with the three minority groups were sampled with certainty.
+There was no oversampling of households with Veterans.
+The "Other, complete" domain was sampled at a rate of about 79 percent while the "Other, partial complete" domain was sampled at a rate of about 50 percent.

 Within strata (domains) for both panels, responding NHIS households were selected for MEPS using a systematic sample selection procedure from among those eligible.
 For all but those strata involving "Others," the selection was with certainty.
-Within the two strata involving "Others" (for both Panel 22 and Panel 23) the sample was selected with probability proportionate to size (pps) where the size measure was the inverse of the NHIS initial probability of selection.
+Within the two strata involving "Others" (for both Panel 23 and Panel 24) the sample was selected with probability proportionate to size (pps) where the size measure was the inverse of the NHIS initial probability of selection.
 The pps sampling was undertaken to help reduce the variability in the MEPS weights incurred due to the variability of the NHIS sampling rates.